pedroheyerdahl/kellogg/README.md

 Since no discrepancies were found, with all columns having the same value across tables, from this point on, the analysis is based almost exclusively on the zip_to_zip table.
 The only exception being the shipper_id, that will be joined from the accessorials table in the next step.

 ## Data enrichment
+Use location as the connective thread to uncover hidden patterns, improve predictive modeling, and create a competitive edge To run a geospatial analysis over the data, first we need to give it some geographical context, and the only field of the dataset that represents spatial information is the zipcode.
+Luckily Big Query has a public dataset on geo_us_boundaries, By joining the data with the zipwhich can easily be done by combining the zip code